 7. Do overweight individuals with HS get better once they lose weight?

 When overweight patients who have HS lose weight, they seem to have fewer flare-ups.
 Losing excess body weight can make a difference.

 The odor comes from local infection of the apocrine glands.
 The odor is more pronounced when there is a flare.

 9. Is there a prescription medicine used to treat HS?

-There are many medications on the market that patients have used.
+There are many medications, with various costs, on the market that patients have used.
 The only group of medications I use in my patients is antibiotics in the setting of an infection.
 This is given to help treat the infection prior to definitive surgical treatment of the disease.